ibrolive/github-copilot-demos/README.md

 How do I create a scalable Azure AI search infrastructure that uses Kaggle GNN model?

 1. **Implementation**
+For the purpose of this project, the IaC tool will be: Azure CLI.
+For the purpose of this project, the model training SDK will be: Azure Machine Learning SDK.

+Step 1: gnn-model-registration.py
-Using the Azure Machine Learning SDK, train the Kaggle fraud detection GNN model.
+Using Azure Machine Learning SDK, train the Kaggle fraud detection GNN model.
 Once the model is trained, save it in a format that can be loaded later.
+Also suggest appropriate values for the variables.

+Step 2: ml-workspace.azcli
-Using terraform, create an Azure Machine Learning Workspace.
+Using Azure CLI, create an Azure Machine Learning Workspace.
 This workspace is the top-level resource for Azure Machine Learning, providing a centralized place to work with all the artifacts to be created later.
+Also suggest appropriate values for the variables.

+Step 3: gnn-model-registration.py
-Using the Azure Machine Learning SDK, register the GNN model.
+Using Azure Machine Learning SDK, register the GNN model.
 Upload the trained model to the model registry in the Azure Machine Learning Workspace.
+Also suggest appropriate values for the variables.

+Step 4: scoring-script.py
-Using the Azure Machine Learning SDK, create a scoring script.
+Using Azure Machine Learning SDK, create a scoring script.
 This script will use the registered model to make predictions.
 It should load the model, take in an input, and output a prediction.
+Also suggest appropriate values for the variables.

+Step 5: ml-interference-cluster.azcli
-Using terraform, create an Azure Machine Learning Inference Cluster.
+Using Azure CLI, create an Azure Machine Learning Inference Cluster.
 This is a scalable cluster of machines that can serve out the model.
+Also suggest appropriate values for the variables.

+Step 6: model-deployment.py
-Using the Azure Machine Learning SDK, deploy the model as a web service.
+Using Azure Machine Learning SDK, deploy the model as a web service.
 Use the scoring script and registered model to create a web service on the inference cluster.
+Also suggest appropriate values for the variables.

+Step 7: cognitive-search.azcli
-Using terraform, create an Azure Cognitive Search instance.
+Using Azure CLI, create an Azure Cognitive Search instance.
 This service allows the creation of a search index that can provide sophisticated search capabilities for the data.
+Also suggest appropriate values for the variables.

 Using the Azure Cognitive Search REST API, create a data source, index, indexer, and skillset in Azure Cognitive Search.
 The data source connects to the original data.